 God refuses to be found in the places we insist on looking for him.
 The center of Israel’s temple and the top of Babylon’s tower both turned out to be empty.
 The further away humans ascend from the world of the least and the lowest, the further away they get from the world of the Most High God.
 The Incarnation reveals that there are a number of things humans care about that God doesn’t care about and there are a number of things God cares about that humans don’t care about.
 God became an unborn child long before he was laid in a manger.
 And God made sure his mother was not sent to a nursing home just before he was laid in a tomb.
 Jesus loves the little children.
 Jesus cares about the old widow.

-I believe it was Thomas Lynch (The Undertaking?) who said that the health of a society can be measured largely by how its people treat their very young and their very old.
-There is no principle difference between the advent of abortion clinics and the nursing homes.
-They are both a rejection of the most vulnerable, a refusal to live with the least and the lowest, a refusal to live with God.
+I once heard a wise man say that the health of a society can be measured largely by how its people treat the very young and the very old.
+There is hardly much principle difference between the advent of abortion clinics and the nursing homes.
+They both suggest a mass rejection of the most vulnerable, a refusal to live with the least and the lowest, a refusal to live with God.
 They are both a rejection of Christmas.